w3c/wai-curricula/content/designer/information-design.md

 * identify uses of tables to present data that share a logical relationship
 * design user interfaces that support multiple ways of presenting tabular information, such as using several lists, or splitting a complex table into several simpler ones
-* define table header and data cells, and provide clear and distinguishable styles for each
+* define table header cells and data cells, and provide clear and distinguishable styles for each
 * identify related requirements for content authors to write table descriptions that provide information about what the table is about
 * identify related requirements for developers to programmatically associate table descriptions, data cells, and header cells with their corresponding table